timalbert/livefortheline/source/_trips/2024-07-23-july-update.blade.md

 image: summer24.jpg
 ---

-The last few months have been fast-paced and  full of highs and lows for our family.
-As we transitioned into summer-mode.
-Our 3 young boys are mostly at home.
-I traveled to London to receive the 4th and 5th doses of a Dendritic-cell vaccine in London.
+The last few months have been fast-paced and  full of highs and lows for our family as we transitioned into summer-mode.
+Our 3 young boys are mostly at home and I've traveled twice to London  the 4th and 5th doses of a Dendritic-cell vaccine.
 I returned home to a disappointing MRI which revealed tumor progression.

 While the scope of my treatment takes shape, the next steps are clear: I will start another cycle of chemotherapy coupled with an inhibitor to get the regrowth under control, Lord Willing.